signalfx/signalfx-agent/docs/quick-install.md

 (For other installation options, including bulk deployments, see [Advanced Installation Options](./advanced-install-options.md).)

+Please note that the Smart Agent does not support Mac OS.

 **General requirements**
 - You must have access to your command line interface.
 - You must uninstall or disable any previously installed collector agent from your host, such as collectd.